 Fr.
-Petta was called in October of 2011 and has served at Saint Barnabas since that time.
-On November 16, 2019 under his leaderships Saint Barnabas became a parish, being self sufficient and having grown to support the needs of the community and God's work in the world through this church.
+Petta was called in October of 2011 and has served at Saint Barnabas since that time as the church continued to grow On November 16, 2019 under his leadership, Saint Barnabas became a parish, being self sufficient and having grown to support the needs of the community and God's work in the world through the church.

 Today, St. Barnabas is a family of believers who study, worship and fellowship as disciples of Jesus Christ.
 We welcome you to join our community!